Methods and Devices Used in the Treatment of Cardiac Arrhythmia

-There are many medications that are specifically designed to treat arrhythmia and are used alone or in conjunction with device implants (pacemakers, defibrillators) or cardiac ablation procedures.
+There are many medications that are specifically designed for the treatment of cardiac arrhythmia and are used alone or in conjunction with implantable cardiac support devices (such as pacemakers and defibrillators) or cardiac ablation procedures.

-Cardiac Ablation is a catheter-based procedure where wires are placed through the veins and into the heart.
+Cardiac ablation is a catheter-based procedure where wires are placed through the veins and into the heart.
 One of these wires is specially designed to target and either burn away or freeze away areas of the cardiac muscle that contain electrical short-circuits or abnormal electrical pathways that lead to heart rhythm disorders.
 Once the cardiac ablation is completed, all of these wires are removed.
 This procedure typically occurs right after the diagnostic catheter study during the hospital visit, and typically involves an overnight observation and a mild recovery period after discharge.
-Most often, cardiac ablation is to treat heart rhythms that are too fast and can cause palpitations or passing out.
+Most often, cardiac ablation is used in the treatment of cardiac arrhythmia when a heart rhythm is too fast.
+This condition can cause palpitations or passing out.

-The treatment of cardiac arrhythmia is an ongoing process that Dr. Zambito will help you manage.
-These treatments along with other good health practices such as: eating an appropriate diet, exercising as directed and taking your prescribed medications as directed will help you take charge of your heart health and achieve your best possible health outcome.
+The treatment of cardiac arrhythmia is an ongoing process that your care team at Zambito Heart Center will help you manage.
+These treatments along with other good health practices such as: eating an appropriate diet, exercising and taking your prescribed medications as directed will help you take charge of your heart health and achieve your best possible health outcome.